ARTICLE I. OFFICE

 ARTICLE XI.
 PUBLICATIONS

 Alumni Publication.
 The Association shall cause to be published a semi-annual publication, the aim of which shall be to inform the members of the Association of general alumni events and undertakings, matters of particular interest to individuals or groups of alumni, and of UAF affairs in general.
-All UAF alumni shall receive two issues annually of the university publication, Aurora.
-Additionally, active members will receive two issues annually of the association publication, Alumnus.
-(Amended 1/26/2008)
+All UAF alumni shall receive two issues annually of the University publication.
+Additionally, Active Members will receive two issues annually of the Association publication.
+(Amended 1/26/2008; 4/29/2016)

 ARTICLE XII: CHAPTERS (Amended 1/11/1992)